 Okay, my feelings aren’t hurt.
 I learned my love of baking from my mom.

 One of my goals is to look for healthier alternatives to the high fat, loaded with sugar products offered in bakeries, coffee shops, and grocery stores.
 I’ve developed several muffin and quick bread recipes that cut back drastically on the fat and sugar content of baked goods.
-Instead I include good for you ingredients like fruit, applesauce, whole wheat flour, bran, and so on.
+Instead I include good-for-you ingredients like fruit, applesauce, whole wheat flour, bran, and so on.

 About These muffins

-I use a mixture of applesauce (those little individual sized cups are exactly 1/2 cup which works perfectly in this recipe), milk, and just 2 tablespoons of canola oil.
+I use a mixture of applesauce (those little individual sized cups are exactly a half cup which works perfectly in this recipe), milk, and just 2 tablespoons of canola oil.
 Added to whole wheat flour, baking powder, a dash of salt, and spiced with cinnamon and nutmeg, these muffins couldn’t be easier to stir up.

 Use the one bowl method